imulus/UmbracoBlog/README.md

 Details
 ----------------------------------------

 This package is the beginning of solving a long-term problem that has plagued Umbraco.
 The lack of a clean, easy to set up, and flexible blog.
-The Blog Now package is set up to allow blog posts, tags, and custom RSS feeds.
+The 'Umbraco Blog' package is set up to allow blog posts, tags, and custom RSS feeds.

 The structure of this package is built into it's own isolated set of document type's and templates.
 In addition it contains several macros to pull out blog posts and page them properly.
 It also allows for individual pages of posts to be displayed based on a certain tag.
 Multiple blogs can be added to a site by simply adding a new blog document type and creating the subpage structure that matches the default install.